touchHLE/touchHLE/APP_SUPPORT.md

     - “Mystery Mania” 1.1.26
   - **Known issue: Depending on your system language, you may get stuck at the language selection screen the first time you run the game.** But the second time you run it, you will get to the main menu, and the game is playable.
   - touchHLE will crash if you open the music player or tap “More EA Games”.
-  - Not fully tested, but the first few puzzles are fully playable:
+  - The full game can be completed.
-    - Sound effects and music
+  - Sound effects and music work
-    - Save game persistence
+  - Save game persistence works
   - Consistent full framerate (30fps)
   - **Scale hack unsupported**
   </details>